junxit/us-congress-bills-113/metadata.md

 - 2013-10-30 — Placed on Senate Legislative Calendar under General Orders.
 Calendar No. 227.
 - 2013-11-12 — Passed Senate without amendment by Unanimous Consent. (consideration: CR S7963; text as passed Senate: CR S7963)
 - 2013-11-12 — Passed/agreed to in Senate: Passed Senate without amendment by Unanimous Consent.(consideration: CR S7963; text as passed Senate: CR S7963)
+- 2013-11-13 — Message on Senate action sent to the House.
+- 2013-11-13 — Received in the House.
+- 2013-11-13 — Referred to the House Committee on Energy and Commerce.